 There are several car parks.
 The main one is by the Whitlingham Barn Cafe and the path around the Great Broad.
 There is another smaller car park further by the picnic area by Whitlingham Wood.

 We love to go to Whitlingham Country Park all year.
-Keep in mind that during the winter months, you cannot do watersports and the paths are likely to be muddy.
+Keep in mind that during the winter months, you cannot do watersports, the ferry is not running, and the paths are likely to be muddy.

 Yes.
 Kids will love Whitlingham since there is so much to do.
 Even the path around the Great Broad is suitable for kids.
 If you need more family-friendly ideas, check out our list of the best things to do in Norwich with kids.

 Yes, but there are areas where they need to be on a lead to protect the wildlife.
 Also, please make sure to clean up after your dog.